-(2) All of the option awards were granted with a per share price not less than the fair market value of one share of our common stock on the date of grant, as determined in good faith by our Board.
-Unless otherwise noted, all stock awards granted provide for the following "standard" vesting schedule: 25% of the shares subject to the option vest on the 12-month anniversary of the grant date and 1/36th of the remaining shares subject to the option vest in equal monthly installments over the next three years thereafter subject to the officer's continued service to us.

-(3) Unless otherwise noted, all restricted stock awards granted provide for the following "standard" vesting schedule: 25% of the shares subject to the restricted stock award vest on the 12-month anniversary of the grant date, 25% of the shares subject to the restricted stock award vest on the 24-month anniversary of the grant date and 1/4th of the remaining shares subject to the restricted stock award vest in equal semi-annual installments over the next two years thereafter subject to the officer's continued service to us.
-Unless otherwise noted, all restricted stock units granted provide for the following "standard"

-- schedule: the shares subject to the restricted stock unit vest in equal monthly installments over four years, commencing on the one-year anniversary of the grant date subject to the officer's continued service to us. - (4) The market value is calculated based on the closing price of our common stock on December 31, 2019, or \$12.90. - (5) On July 2, 2018, Mr. Fair received an option to purchase 22,500 shares of our common stock that vests over a four-year period commencing on January 1, 2018, subject to the named executive officer's continued service with us.
+- (2) All of the option awards were granted with a per share price not less than the fair market value of one share of our common stock on the date of grant, as determined in good faith by our Board.
+Unless otherwise noted, all stock awards granted provide for the following "standard" vesting schedule: 25% of the shares subject to the option vest on the 12-month anniversary of the grant date and 1/36th of the remaining shares subject to the option vest in equal monthly installments over the next three years thereafter subject to the officer's continued service to us. - (3) Unless otherwise noted, all restricted stock awards granted provide for the following "standard" vesting schedule: 25% of the shares subject to the restricted stock award vest on the 12-month anniversary of the grant date, 25% of the shares subject to the restricted stock award vest on the 24-month anniversary of the grant date and 1/4th of the remaining shares subject to the restricted stock award vest in equal semi-annual installments over the next two years thereafter subject to the officer's continued service to us.
+Unless otherwise noted, all restricted stock units granted provide for the following "standard" schedule: 100% of the shares subject to the restricted stock unit vest on the 12-month anniversary of the grant date, subject to the officer's continued service to us. - (4) The market value is calculated based on the closing price of our common stock on December 31, 2020, or \$3.53. - (5) On July 2, 2018, Mr. Fair received an option to purchase 22,500 shares of our common stock.
+The option vests as follows: 25% of the shares subject to the option vest and become exercisable on January 2, 2019, and the remaining shares subject to the option vest and become exercisable in 36 equal monthly installments thereafter, subject to his continued service with us. - (6) As a result of Mr. Mokari's separation with us in November 2020, he will receive acceleration of specified options on June 30, 2021 and may exercise the vested portion of his options until the earlier of June 30, 2022 or the original expiration date of the option.
+Mr. Mokari forfeited all unvested awards in connection

+- with his separation in November 2020 and, pursuant to his consulting agreement, agreed to cancel all outstanding options with an exercise price greater than \$13.60 per share. - (7) As a result of Mr. Ward's separation with us in November 2020, he will receive acceleration of specified options on June 30, 2021 and may exercise the vested portion of his options until the earlier of June 30, 2022 or the original expiration date of the option.
+Mr. Ward forfeited all unvested awards in connection with his separation in November 2020 and, pursuant to his consulting agreement, agreed to cancel all outstanding options with an exercise price greater than \$13.60 per share.